Change Point Detection of Events in Molecular Simulations using dupin

 Many algorithms~\cite{aminikhanghahi.cook2017} have been introduced to detect events associated with change points in data for the purpose of monitoring human activity~\cite{aminikhanghahi.cook2017b}, determining useful telemetry in data centers~\cite{alves.etal2020} or predicting machine degradation~\cite{shi.chehade2021}.
 Change point detection approaches can be categorized as supervised~\cite{feuz.etal2015,han.etal2012,reddy.etal2010} or unsupervised~\cite{aue.etal2009,barry.hartigan1993,kawahara.masashi2012,kawahara.etal2007,keogh.etal2001} as well as offline or online.
 Supervised methods require external labelling of events to \textit{train} on, while unsupervised do not.
 Offline methods require the entire dataset as input.
 In contrast, online methods analyze the data as a stream while data is generated so that signals are screened in real time.
 The approach we take casts event detection as an optimization problem where the objective is minimized over change point locations~\cite{bosc.etal2003}.

-Current practices in molecular simulations for event detection involve system or particle level order parameters (e.g.\ Minkowski structure metrics (MSM)~\cite{mickel.etal2013}, nematic order parameter, and local density, to name a few).
-These local order parameters can be used to classify particles into environments using machine learning (ML)~\cite{dice2021,boattini.etal2019,schoenholz.etal2016,adorf.etal2020,dietz.etal2017,spellings.glotzer2018}.
-After computing these parameters or environment labels, events are detected using system-specific or problem-specific detection schemes or by visual inspection.
+Current approaches for detection of interesting events in molecular simulations involve the use of system or particle level order parameters.
+After computing these features, order parameters or environment labels, events are detected using system-specific or problem-specific detection schemes or by visual inspection.
 Automating the detection of meaningful events would significantly improve current workflows, facilitate ``big data'' studies in materials research, and provide a consistent approach across studies.